|

 unattempted.
 Big government just never reforms, never moves back to where it

-was before suffering the effects of a slippery slope no matter who is in, and
+was before suffering the effects of a slippery slope no matter who is in, or who is removed from power.

 After the election of 2000, center stage was occupied